anyuswa/-CyberLab-Blueprint-Intern--B083F-NETWORKWALKS/README.md

 #	**Objective	Description**
-I should be able to:

-Install and configure a desktop virtualization platform.
+🖥️ Install and configure a desktop virtualization platform for cybersecurity experimentation.

-Deploy a Kali Linux virtual machine.
+🐧 Deploy and configure a Kali Linux virtual machine (VM) as a controlled security-testing environment.

-Configure virtual networking for an isolated environment.

-Understand NAT-based virtual networking.

-Verify connectivity between virtual machines.

-Create restore points/snapshots before experimentation.

-Perform basic Linux system verification.

-Document a cybersecurity lab in a reproducible way.

-Troubleshoot common virtualization and networking problems.net that does not conflict with your existing physical or corporate network.
+🌐 Design and configure virtual networking to create an isolated lab environment that does not conflict with an existing physical or corporate network.

+🔄 Understand NAT-based virtual networking, including how Network Address Translation enables virtual machines to access external networks while remaining separated from the physical network.

+🔗 Configure and verify VM-to-VM connectivity using appropriate network settings and basic diagnostic tools.

+💾 Create snapshots/restore points before making significant configuration changes or conducting experiments, allowing the lab to be safely rolled back.

+🔍 Perform basic Linux system verification, including checking system information, network configuration, connectivity, services, and resource availability.

+📝 Document the cybersecurity lab in a clear and reproducible manner, including VM specifications, network configuration, commands used, test results, and troubleshooting steps.

+🛠️ Troubleshoot common virtualization and networking issues, such as incorrect adapter settings, IP-address conflicts, DNS problems, routing issues, and VM connectivity failures.

 🏗️ **Lab Architecture**

 The laboratory uses a virtualized network rather than connecting testing machines directly to the physical LAN.
+The lab should provide a safe, repeatable, and isolated environment in which cybersecurity concepts can be explored without interfering with the host computer, existing physical network, or corporate infrastructure.

+Host Computer → Virtualization Platform → Isolated Virtual Network → Kali Linux VM(s)

                     HOST COMPUTER
                          │